 Home

 My key takeaways from reading “A Philosophy of Software Design” by John Ousterhout.
-Those are mostly quotes from the book.
+These are mostly quotes from the book.

 The Nature of Complexity